Let us begin this discussion by talking about one of the questions we come across very often:

-Journalists are also essentially writers who investigate on current issues and events before sharing a reportage on them for the readers.
-They can be further categorized based on their specialization like entertainment, health, international news affairs, finance etc.
+Journalists are also essentially writers who investigate current issues and events before sharing a reportage on them for the readers.
+They can be further categorized based on their specialization like entertainment, health, international news affairs, finance, etc.

-While India has had many a prominent journalist, some of the names that immediately come to mind are that of Ravish Kumar, who won Ramon Magsaysay Award in 2019 while another prominent journalist is Barkha Dutt who came into limelight after her reports on the Kargil war in 1999.
+While India has had many prominent journalists, some of the names that immediately come to mind are that of Ravish Kumar, who won the Ramon Magsaysay Award in 2019 while another prominent journalist is Barkha Dutt who came into the limelight after her reports on the Kargil war in 1999.

 They are perhaps the most famous type of writer after an author.
 Though many might not know, they are vital for effective communication in any media and not just for cinema, TV, and radio.
 They ensure the message is communicated effectively through the medium chosen by them which can be podcasts, advertisements, movies, short films, etc.